Mini MPV

-Mini MPV—an abbreviation for mini multi-purpose vehicle—is a vehicle size class for the smallest size of minivans/MPVs.
-The mini MPV size class sits below the compact MPV size class and the vehicles are often built on the platforms of B-segment hatchback models.
-By the European definition, the mini MPV commonly consists of vans with two rows of seats, while in Asia mini MPVs with three rows are common.
-Sliding doors are sometimes also fitted to mini MPVs.
-Mini MPVs are also called tall-hatchbacks or small MPVs.
+Mini MPV (an abbreviation for mini multipurpose vehicle) is a vehicle size class for the smallest size of minivans/multipurpose vehicles (MPVs).
+The mini MPV size class sits below the compact MPV size class, and the vehicles are often built on the platforms of B-segment hatchback models.
+By the European definition, the mini MPV commonly consists of vans with two rows of seats, while in Asia, mini MPVs with three rows are common.
+Sliding doors are sometimes also fitted to mini MPVs, which are also called tall-hatchbacks or small MPVs.

 Characteristics

 Europe

 Mini MPVs are typically based on the platform of a B-segment (supermini/subcompact) hatchback, with a raised roof and five-door body.
 The raised roof allows for higher H-point seating and easy passenger access compared with traditional hatchbacks.
-Often the rear seats can recline, slide, tumble, fold flat or easily be removed, allowing users to reconfigure the rear passenger and cargo volumes for each journey.
+Often, the rear seats can recline, slide, tumble, fold flat, or be removed easily, allowing users to reconfigure the rear passenger and cargo volumes for each journey.

 The segment was created as a result of the diversification of minivans in the late 1990s.
-An early usage of the term mini-MPV was in 2000, although the vehicles referred to at the time would now be classified as compact MPVs.
+An early usage of the term "mini MPV" was in 2000, although the vehicles referred to at the time would now be classified as compact MPVs.

-Writing for The Daily Telegraph in 2004, noted automotive journalist James May wrote that mini-MPV's "are invariably based on an existing hatchback, but offer more headroom, extra 'oddments storage'... and perhaps a touch of sliding seat tomfoolery in the back.... what we are seeing with the mini-MPV is the re-invention of the hatchback, nothing more.
+Writing for The Daily Telegraph in 2004, noted automotive journalist James May wrote that mini MPV's "are invariably based on an existing hatchback, but offer more headroom, extra 'oddments storage'... and perhaps a touch of sliding seat tomfoolery in the back.... what we are seeing with the mini-MPV is the reinvention of the hatchback, nothing more.
 It's a good idea, and long overdue, but that's all it is."

 In the late 2010s, the mini MPV segment has shrunk with many consumers opting to buy B-segment (subcompact) crossover SUVs that offer similar practicality with better design and capability.
 Many manufacturers chose to discontinue its models in favour of subcompact crossover SUVs, having 13 models in 2013 competing in the segment with total sales volume of 450,897 units, and just six years later having only four models in 2019 with 93,720 sold.

 In terms of practicality and its basic form, this category often overlaps with the similar B-segment (subcompact) crossover SUV.
 Several manufacturers have introduced a crossover SUV to replace mini MPVs in Europe due to dwindling sales; the examples are the Citroën C3 Aircross, which replaced the Citroën C3 Picasso, and the Opel Crossland X replacing the Opel Meriva.
 Both offered more headroom and legroom space compared to normal B-segment/subcompact hatchbacks.
 B-segment SUVs usually ride higher, feature a higher and longer bonnet, equipped with black plastic overfenders or body kits, and marketed as such.